Office-to-Apartment Conversion: Are They Right for Your Building?

 Increased property values

 Many office buildings are in office districts.
 In other words, they’re surrounded by other office buildings.
-Office-heavy neighborhoods have only a little variety.
+Office-heavy neighborhoods offer little variety.
 In terms of a healthy neighborhood, the downsides of that approach become apparent quickly.

 An office-heavy neighborhood might empty out when the workday’s over.
 In contrast, residential housing adds vibrancy, life, and walkability to a neighborhood.
 This increases your building’s desirability and property values.